openconfig/gnsi/README.md

-# gNSI - gRPC Network Security Infrastructure
+# gNSI - gRPC Network Security Interface

 A repository which contains security infrastructure services necessary for safe operations of an OpenConfig platform.
 These